Muntinlupa City Government pledges P20-M financial aid to Visayas, Mindanao towns hit by Typhoon Odette

 For more South Metro Manila community news and developments, come back here soon.
 Also say NO to fake news, NO to irresponsible journalism, NO to misinformation, NO to plagiarists, NO to reckless publishers and NO to sinister propaganda when it comes to news and developments.
 For South Metro Manila community developments, member engagements, commerce and other relevant updates, join the growing South Metro Manila Facebook group at https://www.facebook.com/groups/342183059992673

-Let me end this piece by asking you readers: If you are a resident of Las Piñas City, what is your reaction about this recent move by the City Government?
+Let me end this piece by asking you readers: If you are a resident of Las Piñas City, what is your reaction to this recent development?
+Do you think the city’s vaccination count could reach 2,000,000 sometime in 2022?

 You may answer in the comments below.
 If you prefer to answer privately, you may do so by sending me a direct message online.